 - The university generally starts confirming enrollment as of August 28th, and this could take up to 2 weeks.
 Please finalize your timetable as soon as possible if not already done.
 Change request forms are available here or at our office if your OSAP file needs to be updated.

 - Don’t be surprised to see your OSAP funding deposited in your bank account at different times, it does come from different funding sources: Federal and Provincial.
 It will take up to 10 business days for all of the funds to get deposited once they are released.
 Please note that 60% of your funds will be released in fall and 40% in winter.

 - Interested in knowing exactly how much OSAP you are receiving and how much is being deposited to the school?
 Login to your OSAP application, click on “Check Status” and then “View Funding”.
 The page will give updated info for you!

-- If you submitted your Fall/Winter 2017-2018 full-time OSAP application by June 30th or submitted your Winter (W) only full-time OSAP application by October 31, you will have one month interest free.
-Your Winter fees will thus be due by February 10th.
+- If you submitted your Fall/Winter 2018-2019 full-time OSAP application by June 30th or submitted your Fall (F) only full-time OSAP application by June 30th, you will have one-month interest free.
+Your Fall fees will thus be due by October 10th.